Cloud Computing Technologies (DAT515)

 Mandatory Assignments, Presentation

-Mandatory work 1: Laboratory work
+Mandatory Work 1: Laboratory Assignments

 Mandatory lab assignments must be completed at the specified times and in the assigned groups.
 Absence due to illness or other reasons must be communicated as soon as possible to the laboratory personnel.
 One cannot expect that provisions for completion of the lab assignments at other times are made unless prior arrangements with the laboratory personnel have been agreed upon.